Conzel/conzel.github.io/_projects/chessy.md

 # At what level does it play?
 Not fully evaluated, but it should currently be at around 1600 ELO, from tests against humans.

-For further information and instructions on how to use, please refer to the (GitHub repository)[https://github.com/Conzel/chessy]!
+For further information and instructions on how to use, please refer to the [GitHub repository](https://github.com/Conzel/chessy)!